- Details

 $user = 'domain\username'

-= ConvertTo-SecureString 'PlainTextPassword' -AsPlainText -Force
+$password = ConvertTo-SecureString 'PlainTextPassword' -AsPlainText -Force

 $cred = New-Object System.Management.Automation.PsCredential $user, $password